megumi-mori/SimplyFire-beta/docs/source/plugin_gui/mini_analysis.rst

   Specify the minimum/maximum decay constant required for a mini in ms.

 halfwidth (ms)
-  Specify the minimum/maximum halfwidth requried for a mini in ms.
+  Specify the minimum/maximum halfwidth required for a mini in ms.
   Halfwidth is calculated as the minimum time between data points at 50% of the maximum amplitude during the rise and decay phases.